 Elaine’s Forest House is fully staffed with 24-hour caregivers and all the services that hospice care offers.
 We provide a low patient to caregiver ratio for maximum attentiveness and care.
 Accommodations serve terminally ill patients who lack adequate caregiver resources in their own homes and need assistance as they make their end-of-life journey.
 Room and board are available on a sliding fee scale.
 Limited financial assistance is also available thanks to charitable contributions from the community.

-Elaine’s Forest House is a collaborative effort between Vista Hospice, Northern Arizona Healthcare Foundation and Northern Arizona Healthcare.
-Vista Hospice provides care for the residents under a leased property agreement with Northern Arizona Healthcare.
+Elaine’s Forest House is a collaborative effort between Northland Hospice, Northern Arizona Healthcare Foundation and Northern Arizona Healthcare.
+Northland Hospice provides care for the residents under a leased property agreement with Northern Arizona Healthcare.
 The Northern Arizona Healthcare Foundation served as the primary facilitator for a donation made by the Loven family to revitalize the house to its present condition.
 Elaine’s Forest House is located at 220 W. Forest Avenue in Flagstaff.

 Dedicated to Elaine Loven